 PERSONALIZED LEARNING EXPERIENCES

 At Hudson Lab School we strive to empower students to be the architects of their own lives.
 This begins by taking ownership for the process and the products of their school experience.
 Together, students and educators work to set individualized goals, monitor real-time progress, and provide personally meaningful learning experiences.
 In the classroom, student voice is an integral part of the learning design.
-Community meetings in which communication skills are modeled, scaffolded and valued are a part of the daily routine.
-Student wonder is the impetus for our hikes, play and work times.
-Throughout every learning journey, children are encouraged to make thoughtful choices and to effectively advocate for their own learning needs and the well-being of each member of our community.
-Student agency is intentionally woven into the arc of the Hudson Lab School experience, ultimately supporting each child’s ability to make a difference in their world.
+Throughout every learning journey, children are encouraged to make thoughtful choices and effectively advocate for their own needs as well as the well-being of each member of our community.
+Student agency is intentionally woven into the arc of the Hudson Lab School experience, ultimately supporting each child’s ability to make a difference in his or her world.

 PROJECT BASED LEARNING

 Project-based learning prepares students to frame and solve real-world problems and issues through developmentally appropriate exploration.
 Projects begin with a meaningful question or problem that students work to solve or answer using a multi-step process.
-Projects require students to utilize multiple learning techniques, including core skills like reading, writing and math as well as research, logical deduction and other 21st century skills.
-Projects come in all sizes: Some are individual but many are too large and complex for one student to do alone.
-As a result, project-based learning often encourages teamwork.
+Projects require students to utilize multiple learning techniques, including core skills like reading, writing and math as well as research, logical deduction, strategic thinking, communication and collaboration.

 Meta cognition improves and learning increases when students are involved at all stages.